ZY1901357/AussieEat/README.md

 - `GET /api/health` – simple health probe

 User data is stored in `aussieeat.db` (SQLite) within the project root.
 Passwords are hashed with Passlib (pbkdf2_sha256).

-### Next steps

-- Replace the placeholder post-auth redirects with real destinations (`/eater`, `/maker`, etc.).
-- Introduce session/token management (JWT or cookie-based) for authenticated routes.
-- Add server-side validation for forgotten-password and other auth flows.